 Lee has received dozens of distinguished awards over the years.
-In August, she was honored by American Family Insurance as recipient of its 2016 Women of Purpose Protection Award, given each year to one outstanding leader who exemplifies company’s mission to “Protect” and who demonstrates physical, emotional, and environmental assistance in their communities, ensuring a brighter future for all.
-And in September 2016, Lee received the 2016 Distinguished Alumni Award from Augsburg College, in recognition of significant achievement in vocation, for outstanding contribution to church and community, and for a life that exemplifies the ideals and mission of Augsburg College.
+In 2017, WFMN and seven other women’s foundations received the Leadership in Equity and Diversity award from the Women’s Funding Network for launching the Young Women’s Initiative of Minnesota and demonstrating determination, leadership, and innovation within the philanthropic community to in promote gender and racial equity.
+In 2016, Lee received American Family Insurance’s Women of Purpose Protection Award, given each year to one outstanding leader who exemplifies company’s mission to “protect” and who demonstrates physical, emotional, and environmental assistance in their communities, ensuring a brighter future for all.
+That same year, Lee received the Distinguished Alumni Award from Augsburg University (Minneapolis) in recognition of significant achievement in vocation, for outstanding contribution to church and community, and for a life that exemplifies the ideals and mission of Augsburg University.

 Lee has been published in state and national media and in journals about her leadership to drive gender and racial equity, the role of women’s foundations to drive systems change, and the world of philanthropy.

 Prior to joining the Women’s Foundation of Minnesota, Lee held leadership positions in the anti-poverty, social justice and disabilities communities, and she owned her own business.
 Lee graduated summa cum laude from Augsburg College and studied at the Higher Trade Union College (Soviet Union) and Program in Global Community (Central America).

 Lee loves the depth and breadth of life and is an avid reader, traveler, swimmer, and competitive games enthusiast.
 Upon retirement, Lee and her husband John will reside in Sarasota, Fla.